loader image

 If we remember the words of Christ, we recall that he said in John 15:18, “If the world hates you, you know that it has hated me before it hated you.
 WEB’ Also, Christ said in John 16:33, “I have told you these things, that in me you may have peace.
 In the world you have trouble; but cheer up!
 I have overcome the world.
 WEB”

-The point of Paul’s words to the Corinthians is to remind them that we participate in the suffering of our Lord.
-We read in 1 Peter 1:14, “If you are insulted for the name of Christ, you are blessed: because the Spirit of glory and of God rests on you.
+The point of Paul’s words to the Corinthians stating “our hope for you is steadfast,” is to remind them that we participate in the suffering of our Lord while showing his support for those who suffer hardship and persecution.
+As we read in 1 Peter 1:14, “If you are insulted for the name of Christ, you are blessed: because the Spirit of glory and of God rests on you.
 On their part he is blasphemed, but on your part, he is glorified.
 WEB”

 Today, like in Paul’s time, many Christians have the misconception that those who love God will live lives that are free from trials and suffering.
 Wisdom tells us that this is simply not true.
 The word of God makes clear that the faithful will experience trials and trouble.
 We will be partakers in the suffering of our Lord.
 But also, we receive his comfort and peace.